metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_auth_policy_v1beta2_manifest.md

 - `type` (String) Type specifies how to match against the value of the header.Support: Core (Exact)Support: Implementation-specific (RegularExpression)Since RegularExpression HeaderMatchType has implementation-specificconformance, implementations can support POSIX, PCRE or any other dialectsof regular expressions.
 Please read the implementation's documentation todetermine the supported dialect.

-<a id="nestedatt--spec--defaults--rules--response--success--headers--wristband--matches--path"></a>
+<a id="nestedatt--spec--defaults--rules--response--success--headers--route_selectors--matches--path"></a>
-### Nested Schema for `spec.defaults.rules.response.success.headers.wristband.matches.path`
+### Nested Schema for `spec.defaults.rules.response.success.headers.route_selectors.matches.path`

 Optional: